blt5314/CrossSpeciesEmotionDetection/README.md

 simply go to the script and run it.
 It does not require any other setup besides having the models prepared and trained.

-If you wish to see app.py and confusionmatrix.py, you can choose which model it will use by editing line 17 of the config file and replacing the modelfilename with the modelfilename (located in /models/savedmodels) you wish to use with the GUI.
+If you wish to see app.py and confusionmatrix.py, you can choose which model it will use by editing lines 2 and 3 of the config file and replacing the datasetName with the dataset corresponding to the model (located in /data) and loadedModelName with the model file name (located in /models/savedmodels) you wish to use with the GUI.
-The default is combined, just replace dog with human or dog to choose which model you want to use.
+The default is combined, just replace combined with human or dog to choose which model you want to use.

 You may then upload an image of a human or dog to app.py once it is launched to have it analyze the image.